exercism/haskell/exercises/meetup/README.md

 Given examples of a meetup dates, each containing a month, day, year, and descriptor calculate the date of the actual meetup.
-For example, if given "First Monday of January 2017", the correct meetup date is 2017/1/2
+For example, if given "The first Monday of January 2017", the correct meetup date is 2017/1/2

 ## Hints